Tang-855/3D-Seg/README.md

 <p align="center">
 <img src="docs/projects/misc/rice.png" width=85% height=85% class="center">
 </p>

-## Module Introduction
-[***Crop-3D***](https://github.com/Tang-855/3D-Seg/) consists of four major components：.

-1. **Adaptive point cloud branching transformation**: randomly selects a combination of rotation, scaling and translation strategies in a local neighborhood to generate branching point clouds with similar global semantic features;

-2. **Global similarity module**: calculates the similarity of two branching point clouds on a global scale;

-3. **Intra-class similarity module**: evaluates the similarity between each neighboring point and the sample centroid in the same superpoint by constructing a loss function in the KNN grouped neighborhood;

-4. **Inter-class similarity module**: unsupervised clustering grouping through clustering algorithms (e.g., K-means++), initial clustering superpoints based on the realization of the three-dimensional coordinate features of the two branch point clouds, based on the fusion of the three-dimensional coordinate features and high-dimensional features, to complete further iterative clustering process

----

 ## Model Performance
 Performance of ***Crop-3D*** improvements are shown in the following areas: